memgraph/docs/cypher-manual/clauses/return.md

 +-----------------------------------------------------------------------------------------------------+
 ```

-Aggregations functions can be used with `DISTINCT` operator, which will performe calculations only on unique values:
+Aggregations functions can be also used with `DISTINCT` operator, which will performe calculations only on unique values:

 ```cypher
 MATCH ()-[:LIVING_IN]->(c)